“Oh, It’s Just Stress!” – Is It Really? What You Should Know About Hypoadrenalism

 - Enlarged breasts.

 Many of the symptoms mentioned surface during or after a physical, mental, or emotional stress, when adrenal reserves are especially low.
-For example, in his book Safe Uses of Cortisol, Dr. Jefferies discusses "jet lag" as perhaps being related to a temporary adrenal insufficiency, which is not surprising given the many physical and emotional stresses associated with traveling.
+For example, in his book Safe Uses of Cortisol, Dr. Jefferies discusses “jet lag” (sidebar on right) as perhaps being related to a temporary adrenal insufficiency, which is not surprising given the many physical and emotional stresses associated with traveling.

 Allergic disorders, which are also related to our immune response, can also be associated with hypoadrenalism.
 Evidence suggests that a deficiency of hydrocortisone may contribute to an excess of histamine, which can lead to allergic rhinitis (runny nose), allergic asthma, and itching.